 Medical Coding Jobs - Learn the Details of Eligibility

-A Medical Coder is a health information professional who assigns medical diagnostic and procedural codes.
+A Medical Coder is a health information specialist who assigns diagnostic and procedural codes.

 In the healthcare industry, a Medical Coding specialist plays a crucial role.
-Medical coders analyze patient records and translate their medical information into universal codes for insurance companies.
+Medical coders review patient records and convert the medical information into universal codes for insurance purposes.

 ADVERTISEMENT